What does pooling mean?

 REMEMBER: this page is simply information based on all we’ve learned.
 It’s not telling you what to so.
 See if you can guide and work with a doctor.

 First and foremost, patients report learning over the years to treat the causes of pooling by ordering a 24 hour adrenal saliva test, since either low cortisol, or a mix of highs and low, or mostly highs can do this.
-A cortisol test for us is never blood testing!
-Blood is measuring mostly bound, unusable cortisol.
+A cortisol test for us is never blood testing, which is measuring mostly bound, unusable cortisol.
 Saliva measures what is useable.

 We CAN use blood to test aldosterone, another cause of pooling.

 Treatment is then explained in Chapter 6 of the updated STTM book, aka STTM I, which you can see here and has the blue gray cover.
-Note: Be careful when ordering from Amazon as there is a dishonest seller there who sells you the former version.
-The new version has many updates.
+Note: Be careful when ordering from Amazon as there is a dishonest sellers there who sells you the former red version.
+Send in back and get a refund!

 In the meantime…

-d) For those who go down on their T3 containing thyroid meds to lower symptoms of pooling due to a cortisol problem…patients have reported going down by half or more, allowing the pooled T3 to fall, and which can happen within a week if lowered enough.
+For those who go down on their T3 containing thyroid meds to lower symptoms of pooling due to a cortisol problem…patients have reported going down by half or more, allowing the pooled T3 to fall, and which can happen within a week if lowered enough.
 Some are able to go back up in teensy amounts as long as pooling doesn’t start again.
-Treating the cortisol problem is then paramount, patients report learning.
-If symptoms of hypo return, patients may add smaller increments of T3.
-But it’s important to remember that your T3 will pool again if you haven’t treated the reasons for it, which is about a cortisol problem, so judicious use of the added T3 is important.

 This research explains the “altered interaction between T3 and cell receptors: https://pubmed.ncbi.nlm.nih.gov/3108000/